 Once approved and processed, you will receive your advance in one lump sum either by check or direct wire transfer to your bank account.

 Fifth Season is responsible for paying all remaining premiums on the life insurance policy.
 The premiums paid by Fifth Season will be added to the principal balance of the advance.
 In some cases, the terms of the insurance policy do not allow Fifth Season to pay premiums directly, in which case Fifth Season will reimburse the premium amount paid by the insured.

-The funds advanced under the FLAG program are generally not taxable.
-However, since each individual situation is unique, and Fifth Season does not provide tax, legal or financial advice, we recommend you speak with your legal, tax or estate planning advisor.
+The funds advanced under our financial assistance program are generally not taxable.
+However, since each individual situation is unique and Fifth Season does not provide tax, legal or financial advice, we recommend you speak with your legal, tax or estate planning advisor.

 Yes.
 If your financial situation changes, you can choose to pay back your advance (and costs incurred during the period, like premiums and management fees) at any time without any prepayment penalties to retain your full death benefit.

-Once an application is submitted, we consider a number of different factors to determine if you qualify, but there are three key requirements:
+Once an application is submitted, we consider several factors to determine if you qualify for our financial assistance program, but there are three key requirements: